Londolani/FinanceTracker/README.md

 # FinanceTracker

 FinanceTracker is an iOS application designed to help users manage their personal finances, track financial goals, and monitor transactions.
-It provides a comprehensive overview of your financial health, allowing you to set and achieve savings goals, and securely manage your bank credentials.
+It provides a comprehensive overview of your financial health, allowing you to set and achieve savings goals and securely manage your bank credentials.

+True power comes from allowing you to save in your car/loan account and assign transactions to linked savings goals, making it easier to save money in those accounts and be discplined in those transactions since accounts have instant access.
+Another feature is monthly replay, which just checks your transactions for the month and creates a Spotify Wrapped-like feature of the insights from the transactions, which will be later linked to Gemini flash model for better insights

 ## Features

 - **User Authentication:** Secure sign-up and sign-in, including a guest mode for exploration.
-- **Goal Management:** Create, track, update, and delete financial goals (e.g., emergency fund, vacation, new car).
+- **Goal Management:** Create, track, update, and delete financial goals (e.g., emergency fund, vacation, new car) and link them to accounts.
 - **Bank Credential Management:** Securely store and manage bank API credentials.
 - **Transaction Tracking:** (Implied from `TransactionsView.swift` and `Transaction.swift`)
 - **Dashboard Overview:** (Implied from `DashboardView.swift`)